koendewit/django-direct-cloud-upload/README.md

 * `include_timestamp` (bool) : Determines if a timestamp will be added to the path.
 Defaults to `True`.
 * `submit_timeout` (int) : Timeout (in seconds) for uploading the form.
 Defaults to 129600 (36 hours).
 * `clearable` (bool) : Add a "Delete file" button to the widget.
 Defaults to `True`.
+* `immediate_submit` (bool) : Immediately submit the form once the user selected a file.
+Defaults to `False`. _Warning:_ This is probably only useful if the file input is the only field in a form, because the user will not be able to input data in the other fields after selecting a file.

 When the form is being submitted, the field will contain the path in the bucket where the file has been uploaded to.